jfb-h/synthetic-tourism/documents/papers/main.typ

   image("figures/plot-difference.png"),
   scope: "parent",
   placement: top,
-  caption: [Synthetic and observed series of overnight stays (a), difference between synthetic and observed series (b).
+  caption: [(a) Synthetic and observed series of overnight stays, (b) difference between synthetic and observed series.
 Blue shaded areas highlight the post-treatment different between the synthetic and observed series.
-The dashed line marks the opening of the Elbphilharmonie in January 2017, the grey shaded areas mark major pandemic-related lockdowns from March to May 2020 and from late 2020 to May 2021.]
+The grey shaded areas mark major pandemic-related lockdowns from March to May 2020 and from late 2020 to May 2021.]
 ) <figure-difference>

 The synthetic control method estimates a surplus of 13 million overnight stays in the 7.5 years between the opening of the Elbphilharmonie in January 2017 and the end of the observation period in Q2 2024, compared to the counterfactual Hamburg without Elbphilharmonie.